-From the middle of March to mid-April, I have been feeding up the breeders; I started with flake food, and then moved on to Hikari Gold.
+From the middle of March to mid-April, I have been feeding up the breeders; I started with pelleted food, and then moved on to Hikari Gold.
 I also feed daphnia, frog tadpoles and Dendrobaena worms.
 During this period I remove all the pond nets and clean out a few of the ponds.
 I trim or replant some marginal plants, feed all the water lilies, and do all the other fishy jobs that need doing at this time of year.

 I always let them spawn naturally at first, and then I hand strip; I do this in a white washing-up bowl and then place the bowl in the tank with an air stone bubbling just in front of the eggs.
 On the 18th of April the moors went; it was a very good spawning.
 On the 19th the veiltails went, on the 21st the other tank of veiltails went and on the 23rd the shubunkins went.
-(That's all the spawnings so far, as of writing this.)
+(That's all the spawnings so far, as of writing this in 2014.)

 Eggs 12 hours before hatching